twc-openstack/puppet-rge/README.md

 classes to include.
 This can be useful to include roles from multiple categories (role, site, etc).

+The RGE class also takes a `classes_always` parameter, which works exactly like `classes`, but will be included even if RGE is not configured.
+This can be used for classes whose actions don't require a reboot, but should go into affect if a reboot occurs.
+The default for the `classes_always` parameter is a `hiera_array('rge::classes_include_always')`.

 # Implementation

 There is a rge::reboot class that is not intended to be used directly.